It’s our hope that money is never a barrier to outstanding musical education.

 Applications for Ambassador Funds are currently closed.

-Merit Scholarships, awarded once per year, are based on the student’s demonstrated proficiency, discipline and commitment to excellence.
+Merit Scholarships, awarded annually, are based on the student’s exceptional discipline, artistry, and commitment to their musical development.

-Please note: Students applying for a Merit Scholarship may also apply for financial aid.
-Some scholarships require students to demonstrate financial need.
-Not filling out the Omaha Conservatory’s financial aid application form could disqualify applicants from some awards.
-As a video is required, it is recommended that you begin thinking about the best opportunity to capture a performance you’d like to submit.
+Please note: The Merit Scholarship process is separate from the financial aid process.
+If students demonstrate a need for financial aid, they should apply through the financial aid process.
+Some Merit Scholar awards require students to demonstrate financial need.
+Failing to complete the Omaha Conservatory’s financial aid application form may disqualify applicants from specific awards.
+As a short video is required (no more than 5 minutes), it is recommended that you begin thinking about the best opportunity to capture a performance you’d like to submit.
 (Recitals are an excellent opportunity for this!)